 CHP investigates case of severe enterovirus 71 infection

-His stool specimen tested positive for EV71 upon laboratory testing.
-The clinical diagnosis was meningitis.
+Her rectal swab specimen tested positive for EV71 upon laboratory testing.
+The clinical diagnosis was EV71 infection complicated with encephalitis.

-"EV71 is one of the causative agents for Hand, Foot and Mouth Disease (HFMD).
+"EV71 is one of the causative agents for HFMD.
 The infection is transmitted from person to person by direct contact with nose and throat discharges, saliva, fluid from blisters, or the stool of infected persons.
 Good personal and environmental hygiene are the most important measures to prevent EV71 infection," a spokesman for the CHP said.

 "HFMD is common in children while adult cases may also appear.
 It is usually caused by enteroviruses such as Coxsackie virus and EV71.
 It is clinically characterised by maculopapular rashes or vesicular lesions occurring on the palms, soles and other parts of the body such as the buttocks and thighs.
 Vesicular lesions and ulcers may also be found in the oral cavity.
 Sometimes patients present mainly with painful ulcers at the back of the mouth, namely herpangina, without rash on the hands or feet," the spokesman said.